 Since their backgrounds are so varied, speakers in IoT London have touched upon a broad range of topics.
 Certainly, the majority of presentations are ‘technical’ (sensor networks, programming languages and so on), but there are also ‘softer’ ones addressing themes such as the implications of Brexit for the IoT or the different regimes of intellectual property.
 I think it is precisely this encounter between ‘technical’ and ‘nontechnical’ actors — its amateurism — what makes IoT London a fruitful platform for advancing collective ethical deliberation.

-Events like IoT London meetups provide a social infrastructure that facilitate this interchange between technical and nontechnical arguments.
+Events like IoT London meetups provide a social infrastructure that facilitates this interchange between technical and nontechnical arguments.
 Looking at some of the first hacker conferences during the eighties, Fred Turner argued that focusing in technological conferences “allows us to acknowledge the roles nontechnicians have played in shaping our perceptions of life with digital technologies” (2006, pp.265–266).
 In Turner’s vocabulary, I argue that IoT London provides a platform for the articulation of different visions surrounding the IoT.
 In other words, a process like this one can significantly enrich ethical deliberation by broadening programmers and designers’ repertoire of moral considerations.

-In this blog post, I explored one of the ways in which communities such as the IoT London can provide a social infrastructure to facilitate collective ethical deliberation, an advantage that might be especially helpful for programmers and designers working in isolation.
-Of course, there is still much work to do in technical communities to involve a broader range of participants, especially when it comes to less privileged groups in terms of gender, race and class.
+In this blog post, I explored one of the ways in which communities such as the IoT London can provide social infrastructure to facilitate collective ethical deliberation, an advantage that might be especially helpful for programmers and designers working in isolation.
+Of course, there is still much work to do in technical communities to involve a broader range of participants, especially when it comes to less privileged groups in terms of gender, race, and class.
 Also, here I have mainly discussed positive aspects of communities, but a more in-depth analysis might also want to take into consideration the power dynamics of exclusion and oppression that also form part of them.
 However, even in its current form spaces like IoT London provide a valuable platform for the exchange of perspectives between technical and non-technical actors.

 Initiatives such as policies or ethical tools seeking to advance a more reflexive IoT ecosystem could have much more impact by acknowledging this social dimension of ethics.
 So far collective organisations have proved to be one of the main sources of ethical articulation and transformation.
-As a group in Colombiaaffirms, “the word and the action outside the spirit of the community are death” (as cited in Escobar, p.176).
+As a group in Colombia affirms, “the word and the action outside the spirit of the community are death” (as cited in Escobar, p.176).
 Initiatives overlooking this fundamental dimension of ethics will have a hard time seeking to produce impact.